ROE Calculator

 Example:

-As mentioned in the start, Return on Equity can be sector agnostic.
-To showcase this special feature of sectorial independence, we shall look at the most popular companies in the world right now: Apple Inc., Amazon Inc., Alphabet Inc. (Google) and Netflix Inc. We shall look at the ROE of these companies and compare them with their performance over last year.
+As mentioned at the start, Return on Equity can be sector agnostic.
+To showcase this special feature of sectorial independence, we shall look at the most popular companies in the world right now: Apple Inc., Amazon Inc., Alphabet Inc. (Google), and Netflix Inc. We shall look at the ROE of these companies and compare them with their performance over the last year.
 As with other ratios, ROE is independent of currency as long as both Net Profit and Shareholder Equity are considered in the same currency.

 ROE Return on Equity